0oSaraho0/pp5-ecommerce/README.md

 - As a shopper, I want to be able to click into a product to view its details so I can see what size it is etc
 - As a user I want to be able to view what I have added to my shopping bag and the total price
 - As a user I want to be able to delete items from my bag when I decide I no longer want something.
-- As a user I want to receive a confirmation when I have made changes ie, adding and removing items to my bag or logging in and out so that I know when a change has been completed.
+- As a user I want to receive a confirmation when I have made changes ie, adding and removing items to my bag so that I know when a change has been completed.

 Epic 3 - payment and purchase confirmation emails.